BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 [Forest][forest-repo] is a procedurally-generated VR 'game' that a [friend](https://github.com/pjh4) and I made for the Oculus Rift at HackRice 6 ([original version](https://github.com/BryceStevenWilley/oculus-hackrice16)).
 The working title was "No Man's Forest", and was just a chance for us to make a VR game, It ended up being a blast.
-However, since I don't own a Rift, I had to port the game to Mac, which you can find [here][forest-repo]!
+However, since I don't own a Rift, I had to [port the game to Mac][forest-repo]!
 It also builds on Linux (Ubuntu 16.04, feel free to open an issue if it doesn't build on your machine).

 <div class="gallery-wrap">
   {% for image in site.static_files %}